Healthy Homes Assessment Kingsley Heights

 Insulation Kingsley Heights

-Underfloor and ceiling insulation is a requirement to all rental homes since July 1, 2019.
-Property managers and landlords must ensure that the insulation is up to standards that are in line with the latest standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation is required on all rental houses as of July 1st, 2019.
+All landlords and property managers are required to ensure that the insulation is in line with current quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space might require to be added or replaced.

 Insulation requirements to be in compliance with the R-values required for your area

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
 The greater the R-value, the higher the standard of insulation.

 Kingsley Heights Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface, rain as well as groundwater to move and stop it from coming inside.
-When it comes to moisture and damp it’s usually the things you don’t notice that can cause a lot of trouble, causing damage to your investment as well as harming the tenant’s well-being.
+Protecting your rental property from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface, rain or ground water and stop it from coming inside.
+When it concerns damp and moisture it is usually the concerns you don’t notice that can cause a lot of trouble, causing damages to your investment and affecting the tenant’s health.

-Rental properties should have effective drainage to get rid of rainwater, storm water and groundwater, with an appropriate runoff or outfall.
-Making sure that the water is able to go, and also that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.
+Rental properties must have efficient drainage for the removal of rainwater, storm water and groundwater, with the proper outfall or runoff.
+Making sure that the water has a proper place to go and that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.

-In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between your flooring and ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to avoid water ingress, if the rental is enclosed between floorboards and ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is generally a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from getting into the home.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground to prevent any moisture in the ground from getting into the home.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection